grusin/csharphomematic/README.md

 # C# homematic IP API
 C# interface to homematic ip [smart home IoT devices](https://www.eq-3.com/products/homematic-ip.html).

-This is very new code, just few days old so it changes quite quickly - lots of refactoring, so if you follow this development expect a lot of changes in next few weeks.

 ## Sample code
 I know you all care about what you can do, so here it goes...
 I hope you like it.